-Available Power is the discharge power capability level at the point where $E{Discharge}$ minus the energy not restored during the constant power charge is exactly equal to the total Available Energy target, AE{Total} E{Target} , where $AE{Total \, Target}$ is 313 Wh for 48 V HEV applications.
+Available Power is the discharge power capability level at the point where $E{Discharge}$ is exactly equal to the total Available Energy target, $AE{Total\ Target}$, where $AE{Total\ Target}$ is 360 Wh for 12V S/S applications.
 This is reported in the Gap Analysis as the Discharge Pulse capability (see Appendix B).
-The BOL and EOL Available Power are illustrated in Figure 14 above.
-At BOL, the Available Power was calculated to be 14.4kW and (in this example case) it is precisely equal to the discharge target power of 11 kW at EOL.
-Power Margin (also identified in
+The BOL and EOL Available Power are illustrated in Figure 15 above.
+At BOL, the Available Power was calculated to be 41.4 kW and (in this example case) it is precisely equal to the discharge target power of 6 kW at EOL.
+Power Margin (also identified in Figure 15) is the difference in discharge power capability between the Available Power at a given point in time during life and the Peak Discharge Pulse Power target of 6 kW.

-^{23.} These end-of-life data are theoretical; in practice, test data are seldom available exactly at the point in life where power and energy margins are zero because reference tests are performed only at periodic intervals.
+^{28.} These end-of-life data are theoretical; in practice, test data are seldom available exactly at the point in life where power and energy margins are zero because reference tests are performed only at periodic intervals.
 Thus this point normally occurs between two sets of reference tests.
 See Section 4.9 regarding the implications of this behavior on reported life.